cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-template.rst

 Request example
 ~~~~~~~~~~~~~~~

 ..
-This section contains the code example with an introductory sentence,
+Provide a code example with an introductory sentence,
    such as "The following example shows the JSON request for retrieving a list
    of flavors."
 Specify the type of request, if applicable (such as JSON,
    HTTP, or cURL).
 In the example, include the HTTP request header and show
    the body (if there is a body).
-For example:

 The following example shows [describe what the example shows].